The team building AI care documentation for long-term care.

 Co-founder, CTO

-Previously built AI at a stealth physical-AI company and a startup later acquired.
+Previously built AI infrastructure at a stealth physical-AI company and at DevSpot, acquired for $1M in 2026.
+CS, Cal Poly SLO.

 Why we're building this